Skip to main content

 GINA adopts a similar incentive structure but applies it with greater specificity, particularly concerning the health information of spouses.
 An employer may offer an incentive to an employee whose spouse provides information about their own current or past health status as part of a wellness program.

 This incentive is also capped at 30% of the total cost of self-only coverage.
-However, GINA is unequivocal in its prohibition of incentives for the of an employee’s children.
+However, GINA is unequivocal in its prohibition of incentives for the genetic information of an employee’s children.
 Furthermore, an employer cannot offer any incentive for an employee to provide their own genetic information, which includes family medical history.

 What Is a Reasonably Designed Program?